Pharmacy Information

 What's a drug tier?

-A drug tier is the cost category a drug belongs to.
+For members with a tiered formulary, a drug tier is the cost category a drug belongs to.
 It determines what you pay for the drug, and usually the higher the tier the more you pay.
-Within each tier, you pay less when you use a preferred pharmacy.
+For most tiers, if you have a benefit with preferred and standard pharmacies, you pay less when you use a preferred pharmacy.
 You can look up medications to find out what tier they are on in our Look Up Medications search.

 What's a copayment?

 A copayment is the set fee you pay for a prescription drug.
-Copayments vary based on the drug tier and whether you are in initial coverage, the coverage gap or the catastrophic coverage period.
-You pay less when you use a preferred pharmacy.
+For members with a tiered formulary, copayments vary based on the drug tier.
+If your benefit has preferred and standard (or non-preferred) pharmacies, you pay less when you use a preferred pharmacy.

 What's the difference between brand name and generic drugs?

-A brand-name drug is a drug that is protected by a patent.
+A brand-name drug or original biological product is a drug that is protected by a patent.
 The drug can only be made or sold by the company that holds the patent.
 A generic drug is approved by the U.S. Food and Drug Administration (FDA) as having the same active ingredients as a brand-name drug, but generally, the generic drug will cost less.
-Biological products are more complex than typical drugs.
+Original biological products are more complex than typical drugs.
 Instead of having a generic form, they have alternatives called biosimilars.

 Is a generic drug as good as a brand-name drug?

-Yes, generic and biosimilar drugs are just as good as the brand name because they are approved by the FDA as meeting the same standards.
+Yes, generic and biosimilar drugs are just as good as the brand name or original biological product because they are approved by the FDA as meeting the same standards.

-Medicare Part D, or prescription drug coverage, has four different periods of coverage.
+Medicare Part D, or prescription drug coverage, has three different stages of coverage.

 Medication Recalls